 Behavioral and Social

-When a letter of acceptance to the University of New England College of Pharmacy is mailed, a detailed copy of the Technical Standards for completion of the curriculum will be included.
+When a letter of acceptance to the University of New England Westbrook College of Health Professions School of Pharmacy is mailed, a detailed copy of the Technical Standards for completion of the curriculum will be included.
 The applicant will be asked to respond in writing whether he/she can meet the standards with or without accommodation.
 An applicant should be able to evaluate him or herself for compliance with these Technical Standards.
-In the event that accommodation is requested, the student must submit documentation of disability with the proposed accommodation from a certified specialist to UNE's Disability Services.
-A continuing student who develops a disability should request accommodations based on the limitations of the disability through Disability Services.
+In the event that accommodation is requested, the student must submit documentation of disability with the proposed accommodation from a certified specialist to UNE's Student Access Center.
+A continuing student who develops a disability should request accommodations based on the limitations of the disability through the Student Access Center.
 Individuals unable to meet the above Technical Standards may be unable to progress and/or complete the Pharm.D. program.

 Students must be able to meet the Maine State Board of Pharmacy licensing requirements to obtain a valid Introductory (IPPE) and Advanced Pharmacy Practice Experiences (APPE) License.
 These licenses are required to complete off-campus experiential courses.
 Inability to obtain a Maine IPPE or APPE License may prevent completion of experiential courses and prevent a student from continuing in the program and completing the requirements for graduation.
 Students completing their experiential education in other states must meet the licensing requirements of that state.

-For more information on disabilities and accommodation, please contact the UNE Office of Students With Disabilities.
+For more information on disabilities and accommodation, please contact the UNE Student Access Center.